JustWhit3/osmanip/README.md

 - [doctest](https://github.com/onqtam/doctest) for testing.
 - [cppcheck](https://cppcheck.sourceforge.io/) for testing.

 The doctest package is automatically installed with the installation step.
+Also the [clang-format](https://clang.llvm.org/docs/ClangFormat.html) package is required.
+The format procedure is performed automatically when compiling.

 To launch all tests simultaneously: